mamabun/ShizukuStarter/README.md

 NOTE: You do not need to enter an ip address or port number if you just want to start Shizuku

+Requirements: .NET 3.5, adb(included in the binary release), Windows 7, 8, 8.1, or 10(should work on XP, but haven't tested it), Shizuku

 How to just start Shizuku

 0) Enable debuging mode on your phone